italianreptar/filter_app/README.md

 ## Current Functionality:

-Allows user to create and use a filter to filter data.
+Allows user to create and use an LIT IIR filter to filter data.
+This filter must be ran repeatedly at a constant rate with using coefficients generated using any existing method.
+The filter adjusts the order and buffer size automatically, making utilizing the filter as easy as the MATLAB filter function, but this code is not yet optimized.

 ## TODO:

-- Get boost working to be able to use property tree input
+- Upload python helper app
 - Make a python app to write filter coefficients to a json
 - Wrap the filter class with an actuator class which works as a linear filter

 ## Potential Project ideas:

-- Update overall framework be more package-like
-- vector-utils, filter, actuator, io
+- actuator control loop
 - Unicycle problem controls with linear actuators
-- Do some dubins path planning, and control based off the path
+    - Dubins path planning, and control using the path for guidance
 - Create a longitudinal autopilot loop in cpp and python, using an RC planes aero model